kelby/mimblewimble-grin/chapter1/cheng-shu-ji-zhi.md

 ## 校验

+根据多项参数进行判断，有：

+hash

+header

+height

+block\_hash

+merkle\_proof

+步骤：

-Check we are dealing with the correct block header
+* Check we are dealing with the correct block header

-Is our Merkle Proof valid?
+* Is our Merkle Proof valid?
 Does node hash up consistently to the root?

-Is the root the correct root for the given block header?
+* Is the root the correct root for the given block header?

-Does the hash from the MMR actually match the one in the Merkle Proof?
+* Does the hash from the MMR actually match the one in the Merkle Proof?

-Finally has the output matured sufficiently now we know the block?
+* Finally has the output matured sufficiently now we know the block?